emrecaliskan/matic-docs/docs/zkEVM/zkNode.md

 An **Aggregator** receives all the transaction information from the Sequencer and sends it to the **Prover** (or zkProver) which provides a byte-sized zk-Proof after complex polynomial computations.
 The Smart Contract validates this proof.
 This way, an **Aggregator** collects the data, sends it to the **Prover**, receives its output and finally, sends the information to the smart contract to verify that the **Validity Proof** from the **Prover** is correct.

-The **$MATIC** fee paid by the sequencers will be given to the aggregators.
-If the chain is overloaded with batches, the **$MATIC cost will increase**, which will better incentivize the aggregators to generate verifiable proofs.
+The **MATIC** fee paid by the sequencers will be given to the aggregators.
+If the chain is overloaded with batches, the **MATIC cost will increase**, which will better incentivize the aggregators to generate verifiable proofs.
 The total cost of running aggregators is calculated by two factors: L1 transaction cost, and Server costs (to be defined).

 ## Synchronizer